unum-cloud/ustore/README.md

 ## Installation

 The entire DBMS fits into a sub 100 MB Docker image.
-Run the following script to pull and run the container, exposing [Apache Arrow Flight][flight] API server on the port `38709`.
+Run the following script to pull and run the container, exposing [Apache Arrow Flight][flight] server on the port `38709`.
 Client SDKs will also communicate through that same port, by default.

 ```sh